malcolmlewis/gh_vagrant-issue-12777/README.md

 - Set your interface name - default set to enp0s20u4

+- Set the full path to the ignition iso image - default set to /github/gh_vagrant-issue-12777

 Once you have modified the Vagrantfile and saved you can now run `vagrant up`

 As the version is set it will pull the "16.0.0.20220225" image which is running wicked.